Discipline

-Post-Imperial Systems Intervention & Design (PSID) is an emerging discipline concerned with the design, intervention, governance, and stewardship of socio-technical systems after and against imperial and techno-imperial domination.
+Post-Imperial Systems Intervention & Design (PSID) is an emerging discipline.
+It is concerned with the design, intervention, and stewardship of socio-technical systems after and against imperial and techno-imperial domination.

 01